turingschool/curriculum/source/projects/jscontact.markdown

 #### Working on the Person

-Let's take a look at the `Person` side, so open the @person_spec.rb@.
+Let's take a look at the `Person` side, so open the `person_spec.rb`.
 First, let's refactor the `before` block to use a Fabricator.
-Create the @/spec/fabricators/person_fabricator.rb@ file and add this definition:
+Create the `/spec/fabricators/person_fabricator.rb` file and add this definition:

 ```ruby
   Fabricator(:person) do